-Notes to Schedule:
+Notes to Schedules:

-Changes of Assumptions
+Changes of assumptions

-Amounts reported in 2015 reflect an investment rate of return of 7.5 percent, an inflation rate of 3.0 percent and real return of 4.5 percent, and salary increases that vary by service credit.
-In 2014, assumptions used were an investment rate of return of 7.5 percent, an inflation rate of 3.0 percent and real return of 4.5 percent, and salary increases of 5.75 percent.
+For the 2016 measurement year, the assumed investment rate of return was 7.0 percent, including an inflation rate of 2.5 percent and a real return of 4.5 percent.
+Salary increases were assumed to vary by service credit.

+For the 2015 measurement year, the assumed investment rate of return was 7.5 percent, including an inflation rate of 3.0 percent and a real return of 4.5 percent.
+Salary increases were assumed to vary by service credit.
+Various other changes in assumptions were adopted based on the experience analysis for the three-year period ending June 30, 2014.

+For the 2014 measurement year, the assumed investment rate of return was also 7.5 percent, including an inflation rate of 3.0 percent and a real return of 4.5 percent.
+However, salary increases were assumed to vary by age.

-TEACHERS' RETIREMENT SYSTEM OF THE STATE OF ILLINOIS- SCHEDULE OF EMPLOYER CONTRIBUTIONS (UNAUDITED) For the year ended June 30, 2016
+TEACHERS' RETIREMENT SYSTEM OF THE STATE OF ILLINOIS- SCHEDULE OF EMPLOYER CONTRIBUTIONS (UNAUDITED) For the year ended June 30, 2017